giserh/PySlope/README.md

 make sure your **datafile** and **config.txt** are in the same directory.
 Make sure to point your shell path to the /bin/ and run the commands as follows:

+* Note for now everytime you pull a new copy of this project you have to physically make /bin/fos executable in order for it to work properly simply

+        chmod +x where_you_put_the_project/bin/fos

 ####fos - factor of safety####

         Usage: fos [OPTIONS] CONFIG_FILE DATA_FILE